Neelka96/HavocMapper/README.md

 ### Analyses

 - FEMA disaster trends by state and time.
+- Severe weather/storm trends by years.
 - Cycle times and distributions of responses.
+- Geographic distribution of disaster events by type and disaster itself.

 ### Saved Figures and Models